 Amazon | Barnes & Noble | Goodreads

 In Orpheus Chanson’s world, geniuses and prodigies are no longer born or honed through hard work.
 Instead, procedures to induce Acquired Savant Abilities (ASAs) are now purchased by the privileged.
 And Orpheus’s father holds the copyright to the ASA procedure.

 Zimri Robinson, a natural musical prodigy, is a “plebe”–a worker at the enormous warehouse that supplies an on-line marketplace that has supplanted all commerce.
-Her grueling schedule and her grandmother’s illness can’t keep her from making … Continue reading
+Her grueling schedule and her grandmother’s illness can’t … Continue reading

 The Wolf Road

 One of the books I’m really anticipating this summer is a debut novel called Wolf Road by Beth Lewis.
 I love books where the protagonist is forced to reevaluate things he or she took for granted as absolute truth.
 Something about this book reminds me of All the Truth That’s In Me by Julie Berry, which I LOVED.
 So today, I wanted to share a bit more about this great book as a part of an Irish Banana … Continue reading